gripped/MK808-headless-nand-3.0.8-rk3066/README.md

 rk3066-kernel
 =============

-Linux/Android kernel for the Rockchip RK3066 SoC
+Linux kernel for mk808 on the Rockchip RK3066 SoC